wp-plugins/si-contact-form/readme.txt

 == Changelog ==

 - akismet 3.xx compatible
+- Bug fix: ampersand and quotes were showing as entity in the To: name in the email

 = 4.0.19 =
 - (15 May 2014) - Removed themefuse ad (their site was flagged by Google as possibly infected).